AJCJ1/portfoliosite/README.md

 This is my own personal website's code.
 It's a rails 7 app with scarcely much back end, but uses JS Stimulus, HTML, SCSS and some bootstrap for the front-end.
-It's hosted <a href="">here </a>
+It's hosted <a href="">here </a>, and is as simple as it could be.
+It's a single page site.